mentee-global/mentee/backend/README.md

 ### Verifying

-Install [Postman](https://www.getpostman.com/downloads/) or your app of choice for testing API calls, or go onto "collections" on MongoDB Atlas.
+Install [Postman](https://www.getpostman.com/downloads/) or your app of choice for testing API calls, or go onto "collections" on MongoDB Atlas

 Then, make Postman calls to verify that the server works: